Source: Purchased Copy

 But what she finds shocks her more than she ever thought.
 How well does she really know the man she loves?

 Rebecca Pendle has hit the lowest point in her life.
-Her husband, Chris has disappeared but on top of that he has been accused of being involved in the disappearance of teenager, Kayleigh Jackson who went missing on the same day he was last seen.
+Her husband, Chris, has disappeared.
+On top of that, he has been accused of being involved in the disappearance of teenager, Kayleigh Jackson, who went missing on the same day he was last seen.
 Is there a connection?
 Surely it is coincidence only.
-There are a group of people who certainly seem to think so and the police have reason to believe that Chris maybe involved.
+There are a group of people who certainly seem to think so, and the police have reason to believe that Chris may be involved.
 Soon Rebecca finds herself as the target of a group of people who are fighting to get justice for Kayleigh.
-Is her husband Chris really as innocent as she believes.
+Is her husband Chris, really as innocent as she believes.
 Is there anything that Rebecca is hiding?